Skip to main content

 If It's True

 Sometimes you want code to run only when a certain condition is met.
-Swift's if statement does exactly that.
+Swift's if statement does exactly that — it's the gateway from data into decisions.

 Swift

-// this runs only when angle equals 90
+// this block runs only when sides equals 4

 } else {